Killing of Donald Scott: The raid

-Later, the lead agent in the case, sheriff's deputy Gary Spencer, and his partner John Cater posed for photographs smiling arm-in-arm outside Scott's cabin.

 Despite a subsequent search of Scott's ranch using helicopters, dogs, searchers on foot, and a high-tech Jet Propulsion Laboratory device for detecting trace amounts of sinsemilla, no marijuana—or any other illegal drug—was found.

 Aftermath

 Scott and his wife, Frances Plante-Scott, had only been married for two months at the time of the incident.
 His body was cremated and the ashes were given to his widow.
 The ashes were later destroyed when the ranch home was burned in a wildfire the following year.

 Scott's widow, along with four of Scott's children from previous marriages, subsequently filed a $100 million wrongful death suit against the county and federal government.
 The case lasted eight years, requiring the services of 15 attorneys and some 30 volume binders of court documents.
 In January 2000, attorneys for Los Angeles County and the federal government agreed to settle with Scott's heirs and estate for $5 million, even though the sheriff's department still maintained its deputies had done nothing wrong.

 Michael D. Bradbury, the District Attorney of Ventura County, conducted an investigation into the raid and the aftermath, issuing a report on the events leading up to and on October 2, 1992.
 He concluded that asset forfeiture was a motive for the raid.

 The Los Angeles County Sheriff's Department issued their own report in response, clearing everyone involved of wrongdoing, while California Attorney General Dan Lungren criticized District Attorney Bradbury.
 Sheriff Spencer sued D.A.
 Bradbury for defamation in response to the report.
 The court ruled in favor of Michael Bradbury and ordered Sheriff Spencer to pay $50,000 in Bradbury's legal bills.